koenraijer/koenraijer.github.io/_posts/2020-02-05-Singer-Summary.md

 category: Philosophy
 tags: Philosophy
 title: "Book summary: Peter Singer's Famine, Affluence and Morality"
+teaser: "A short and concise summary of the essay's main premise, possible objections to it, and Singer's rebuttal."
 ---

 This is my summary of Peter Singer's 1971 essay; Famine, Affluence and Morality.
-It has brought forth movements like <a href="https://www.effectivealtruism.org/">Effective Altruism</a> and is widely regarded as an important piece of Western ethical thinking.
-You can read the original essay <a href="https://personal.lse.ac.uk/ROBERT49/teaching/mm/articles/Singer_1972Famine.pdf">here</a>.
+It has brought forth movements like <a target="_blank" href="https://www.effectivealtruism.org/">Effective Altruism</a> and is widely regarded as an important piece of Western ethical thinking.
+You can read the original essay <a target="_blank" href="https://personal.lse.ac.uk/ROBERT49/teaching/mm/articles/Singer_1972Famine.pdf">here</a>.

 ### The main premise
 The essay was inspired by the famine of regufees that fled after the Bangladesh Liberation War.
 While millions of people were starving, affluent governments did very little to prevent this.
 Singer uses this situation as a model to argue that many rich countries' responses to catastrophes are unjustifiable.
 I have briefly summarized the premises of his reasoning below.